iriscouch/obj_diff/README.md

 # Identify and assert differences betwen objects

-obj_diff is for clearly and reliably seeing and asserting differences between Javascript and JSON objects.
+obj_diff is for examining changes between Javascript and JSON objects.
 Use it to **see how data has changed** and to **decide whether that change is good or bad**.
 Thus obj_diff is useful for security and validation.

 obj_diff comes from an internal [Iris Couch][ic] application used in production for two years.
 It works in the browser, in CouchDB, and as an NPM module.